 Mobile home cinema

 Will you look like an idiot?
 Er, well, yes you will, but that’s not bothered frequent flyers before.
-Most of them wear pyjamas in the airport.
+Most of them wear pyjamas at the airport.
 So what’s the Avegant Glyph all about?
 Sending 1280×720 pixels to each eye – that’s HD, but not much more – it’s got a widescreen panel and a 40-degree field of view.
 Immersive virtual reality this is not; the Avegant Glyph is all about watching standard movies.
-Sure, you can watch 360-degree footage, but don’t expect a wraparound experience (not that you’d want than on a plane).
+Sure, you can watch 360-degree footage, but don’t expect a wraparound experience (not that you’d want that on a plane).
 However, like using a pair of binoculars, wearers can remove their glasses.

 How to watch movies